Your Oxford Bankruptcy Lawyers & Attorneys

 Once your bankruptcy case is filed, you will have to go to something called a Meeting of the Creditors or 341 Hearing.
 No creditors usually show up for this meeting and it is mainly an opportunity for the Trustee in your case to speak with you under oath.
 During this meeting, one of our Oxford bankruptcy lawyers will be present with you.
 The hearing usually consists of the Trustee in your case asking a few simple questions.

-Our Oxford Bankruptcy Lawyers
+Calhoun County Bankruptcy Lawyers

 1) You owe $10,000 in credit card debt or more and you cannot afford to pay off these debts; 2) Creditors are suing you; 3)You are behind on your mortgage and/or vehicle payment and are threatened with foreclosure or repossession; 4) Debt collectors are calling and harassing you on a daily basis and you cannot reach a resolution with them; or 5)You are responsible for outstanding medical bills that your insurance did not pay and you have no way of ever paying for them.